bhavanaananda/DataStage/src/AdminUI/Readme.txt

 1> Install web.py : http://webpy.org/install
 2> Install smbldap-tools using apt-get
 3> Run the RESTful application:
-   $ python  \googlecode-admiral-jiscmrd\src\AdminUIHandler\services\AdminUIHandlerLocal.py
+   $ python  \googlecode-admiral-jiscmrd\src\AdminUIHandler\services\AdminUIHandler.py
      http://0.0.0.0:8080/

+4> (proxy... modwsgi replaces proxy, may be)
      ...
-4> Access the Admin UI interface from the browser:
+5> Access the Admin UI interface from the browser:

    The following lists all the Admiral users in json format:
    ex: http://zoo-admiral-ibrg.zoo.ox.ac.uk/users